AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-heresies, but universal restoration is not named among them.[^286] And yet, Clement of Alexandria, and Origen --- then living --- were everywhere regarded as the great teachers of the church, and their view of man\'s future destiny was generally prevalent, according to Augustine, Jerome and others.
+heresies, but universal restoration is not named among them.[^286] And yet, Clement of Alexandria, and Origen --- then living --- were everywhere regarded as the great teachers of the church, and their view of man's future destiny was generally prevalent, according to Augustine, Jerome and others.
 It could not then have been regarded as a "heresy" or Hippolytus would have named it.
 What a force there is in the fact that not one of those who wrote against the heresies of their times